monk-io/docs/docs/comparison.md

 ## Helm

 You could think of Monk templates as superpowered Helm charts.
-Yet unlike Helm, Monk is built from the ground up to integrate template language and package management into one:
+Yet unlike Helm, Monk is built from the ground up to integrate template language and package management into one.

 -   _All in one_: Helm was supposed to be a package manager for K8s definitions, but it also doubles as a templating language.
 Doing more things at once increases complexity and errors.